benfertig/timestamper/README.md

 ### 6 - Record button
 ![extra_files/help_images/button_record.png](https://github.com/benfertig/timestamper/blob/main/extra_files/help_images/button_record.png?raw=true)
 * This button starts the timer (see 18).
 Pressing the record button will also record a new note, timestamped with the current time on the timer (see 18), indicating that the user has begun entering notes.
-You must press the record button to be able to enter notes, and you cannot press the record button until you have selected an output file (see 7).
+You cannot press the record button until you have selected an output file (see 7).

 ### 7 - Output select button
 ![extra_files/help_images/button_output_select.png](https://github.com/benfertig/timestamper/blob/main/extra_files/help_images/button_output_select.png?raw=true)
 * Press this button to open a new file dialog window in which you can select an output file to save your notes to.
 Output file names normally end in ".txt".
-You must have selected an output file and pressed the record button (see 6) to be able to enter notes.
+You must have selected an output file to be able to enter notes.

 ### 8 - Merge output files button
 ![extra_files/help_images/button_merge_output_files.png](https://github.com/benfertig/timestamper/blob/main/extra_files/help_images/button_merge_output_files.png?raw=true)